taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Example:**

-The old command to run Certbot on CentOS 6/Cloudlinux OS Shared 6:
+The old command to run Certbot on CentOS 6/Cloudlinux OS 6:

 <div class="notranslate">